-Pharmacy: To apply for transfer into the 4-year professional phase of the PharmD program, apply directly to the Pharmacy College Application Service (PharmCAS) by April 1, 2022 (on-campus) or June 1, 2022 (online).
-Only complete the Butler or Common App if you are wishing to apply to the pre-professional phase of the Pharmacy program.
+Pharmacy: To apply for transfer into the 4-year professional phase of the PharmD program, apply directly to the Pharmacy College Application Service (PharmCAS) by April 1, 2023.
+Only complete the Common App if you are wishing to apply to the pre-professional phase of the Pharmacy program.
 The recommended total cumulative GPA for prospective Pharmacy students is 3.0 or higher.

 Majoring in the arts?
 You must complete an Art, Arts Administration, Dance, Music, or Theatre supplement in addition to the Common App.
 Please note that this requirement does not apply to students majoring in Art History.

 Audition, portfolio review, or interview: All JCA majors except for those majoring in Art History must also complete an audition, portfolio review, and/or interview.
-After completing your Butler or Common App and supplement, we’ll send you an email to select a date.
+After completing your Common App and supplement, we’ll send you an email to select a date.

 In addition to the required items listed above, international students must submit: